nweiyue/tp/docs/DeveloperGuide.md

 ### <a name="ucp"></a>Getting user confirmation for commands that changes the local data.

-This feature (henceforth referred to as 'user confirmation prompt') is facilitated by 'ConfirmCommand', 'DangerousCommand', 'Logic', and 'Model'.
+This feature (henceforth referred to as 'user confirmation') is facilitated by 'ConfirmCommand', 'DangerousCommand', 'Logic', and 'Model'.

 There are 6 DangerousCommand(s) that will change the existing local data upon execution, namely:
 1. deletestu (deleting a student)